Plettenberg Bay South Africa Travel Guide

 The Plett Wine Route pairs gastronomic exploration with scenic vineyard settings, contributing a distinct layer to the culinary journey.

-Always check opening hours, especially during off-peak seasons, as some places may have reduced hours.
+Always check opening hours, especially during off-peak seasons, as a few spots may have reduced hours.